 5. Hayabusa T3

-Now we are in the realm of the professional athlete with these solid, well-crafted, leather karate mitts from Hayabusa.
-We’ve included these here by way of contrast to the cheapest option, just so that you can see how wide the range of kids’ karate mitts available really is.
+Now we are in the realm of the professional athlete with these solid, well-crafted, leather karate gloves from Hayabusa.
+We’ve included these here by way of contrast to the cheapest option, just so that you can see how wide the range of kids’ karate gloves available really is.

 These are the deluxe model, and might suit someone who’s already quite serious about their karate game.
 This is a 7 oz glove with a pre-formed curve to reduce hand fatigue, and comes with fully-adjustable velcro wrist wraps for secure fastening.
 The padding and protection in a pair of gloves like this comes from high-density padded foam for maximum impact absorption.